JUGGHM/OREPA_CVPR2022/README.md

 </div>

 ## About Quantization and Gradient Tweaking
 For re-param models, special weight regulization strategies are required for furthur quantization.
 Meanwhile, dynamic gradient tweaking or differential searching methods might greatly boost the performance.
-Currently we have not deploy such techniques to OREPA yet.
+Currently we have not deployed such techniques to OREPA yet.
 However such methods could be probably applied to our industrial usage in the future.
 For experience exchanging and sharing on such topics please contact [@Sixkplus](https://github.com/Sixkplus) (Junyi Feng).

 ## Citation